Jason Verrett

-Jason Verrett (born June 18, 1991) is an American football cornerback for the San Francisco 49ers of the National Football League (NFL).
-He was drafted by the San Diego Chargers in the first round of the 2014 NFL Draft.
-He played college football at TCU.
+Jason Verrett (born June 18, 1991) is an American professional football cornerback.
+He was selected by the San Diego Chargers in the first round of the 2014 NFL draft.
+He played college football for the TCU Horned Frogs.

-Early years
+Early life

 Verrett attended B Gale Wilson Middle School and attended Angelo Rodriguez High School, where he played football and ran track.
 In football, he played running back on offense and cornerback on the defensive side.
 He received Back of the Year honors on offense his junior and senior years.
 In track & field, Verrett competed in the 100-meter dash event in 2007, clocking a PR of 11.87 seconds at the SCAC FINALS Meet, where he took 3rd in the freshman/sophomore finals.
 This was the only year he competed in track.

 College career

-After graduating high school with no college scholarship offers, Verrett opted to attend Santa Rosa Junior College.
+After graduating high school with no college scholarship offers, Verrett opted to attend Santa Rosa Junior College (SRJC).
 While at SRJC, Verrett was named to the all-conference first-team in 2010.
 He was considered a three-star recruit by Rivals.com.

 In 2011, he went to TCU and had 58 tackles.
 The following year, he had 63 tackles and a team-leading six interceptions.
-He was a first-team All-Big 12 selection.
+He was a first-team All-Big 12 Conference selection.
 He was also named an All-American by Sports Illustrated.

 Professional career

+Pre-draft

 He attended the NFL Scouting Combine in Indianapolis and completed all of the combine and positional drills.
 Verrett finished second, among all participating defensive backs, in the 40-yard dash.
 On March 6, 2014, Verrett attended TCU’s pro day, but opted to stand on his combine numbers and only performed the bench press and vertical jump.
 He impressed scouts by performing 19 reps on the bench press with a torn labrum in his shoulder.

 Verrett attended a private workout with the Carolina Panthers and also met with multiple teams for pre-draft visits.
 He had pre-draft visits with the Pittsburgh Steelers, Houston Texans, Arizona Cardinals, New York Jets, and St. Louis Rams.
 On March 17, 2014, Verrett underwent surgery to repair a torn labrum he sustained during the season.
 At the conclusion of the pre-draft process, Verrett was projected to be a mid to late first round pick by NFL draft experts and scouts.
 He was ranked as the third best cornerback prospect in the draft by Sports Illustrated and NFL analyst Bucky Brooks, was ranked the fourth best cornerback by DraftScout.com, and was ranked the fifth best cornerback by NFL analyst Mike Mayock.